-- Agency RMBS (which includes inverse interest-only Agency securities classified as "Agency Derivatives" for purposes of U.S. generally accepted accounting principles, or U.S. GAAP), meaning RMBS whose principal and interest payments are guaranteed by the Government National Mortgage Association (or Ginnie Mae), the Federal National Mortgage Association (or Fannie Mae), or the Federal Home Loan Mortgage Corporation (or Freddie Mac), or collectively, the government sponsored entities, or GSEs; - · Non-Agency RMBS, meaning RMBS that are not issued or guaranteed by Ginnie Mae, Fannie Mae or Freddie Mac; - MSR; and - Other financial assets comprising approximately 5% to 10% of the portfolio.
+- Agency RMBS (which includes inverse interest-only Agency securities classified as "Agency Derivatives" for purposes of U.S. generally accepted accounting principles, or U.S. GAAP), meaning RMBS whose principal and interest payments are guaranteed by the Government National Mortgage Association (or Ginnie Mae), the Federal National Mortgage Association (or Fannie Mae), or the Federal Home Loan Mortgage Corporation (or Freddie Mac), or collectively, the government sponsored entities, or GSEs; - · Non-Agency securities, meaning securities that are not issued or guaranteed by Ginnie Mae, Fannie Mae or Freddie Mac; - MSR; and - Other financial assets comprising approximately 5% to 10% of the portfolio.

 We generally view our target assets in two strategies that are based on our core competencies of understanding and managing prepayment and credit risk.
 Our rates strategy includes assets that are sensitive to changes in interest rates and prepayment speeds, specifically Agency RMBS and MSR.
-Our credit strategy includes assets with inherent credit risk, including non-Agency RMBS.
+Our credit strategy includes assets with inherent credit risk, including non-Agency securities.
 Other assets include financial and mortgage-related assets other than the target assets in our rates and credit strategies, including residential mortgage loans (see discussion below) and certain non-hedging transactions that may produce non-qualifying income for purposes of the REIT gross income tests.

 As opportunities in the residential mortgage marketplace change, we continue to evolve our business model.
 From a capital allocation perspective, we expect to continue to increase our allocation towards MSR over time.
-During the six months ended June 30, 2017, however, we increased our allocation towards Agency RMBS slightly due to attractive market prices.
-Within our non-Agency RMBS portfolio, we have a substantial emphasis on "legacy" securities, which include securities issued prior to 2009.
-We also hold "new issue" non-Agency RMBS, which we believe have enabled us to find attractive returns and further diversify our non-Agency RMBS portfolio.
+During the nine months ended September 30, 2017, however, we increased our allocation towards Agency RMBS slightly due to attractive market prices.
+Within our non-Agency securities portfolio, we have a substantial emphasis on "legacy" securities, which include securities issued prior to 2009.
+We also hold "new issue" non-Agency securities, which we believe have enabled us to find attractive returns and further diversify our non-Agency securities portfolio.

 On June 28, 2017, we completed the contribution of our portfolio of commercial real estate assets to Granite Point Mortgage Trust Inc., or Granite Point, a newly organized Maryland corporation intended to qualify as a REIT and focused on directly originating, investing in and managing senior commercial mortgage loans and other debt and debt-like commercial real estate investments.
 We contributed our equity interests in our wholly owned subsidiary, TH Commercial Holdings LLC, to Granite Point and, in exchange for our contribution, received approximately 33.1 million shares of common stock of Granite Point, representing approximately 76.5% of the outstanding stock of Granite Point upon completion of the initial public offering, or IPO, of its common stock on June 28, 2017.
-Due to our controlling ownership interest in Granite Point, we consolidate Granite Point on our financial statements and reflect noncontrolling interest for the portion of equity and comprehensive income not attributable to us.
-Our shares in Granite Point are subject to a 120 day lock-up period, after which we anticipate that we will distribute the shares to our stockholders by means of a special pro rata dividend, subject to the discretion and approval of our Board of Directors and in compliance with applicable securities laws.
-At that point, we will no longer have a controlling interest in Granite Point and, therefore, will deconsolidate Granite Point and its subsidiaries from our financial statements.
-During the consolidation period, our financial condition and results of operations will reflect Granite Point's commercial strategy, which includes as target assets first mortgages, mezzanine loans, B-notes and preferred equity.
+Subsequent to the end of the third quarter of 2017, on November 1, 2017, we distributed, on a pro rata basis, the 33.1 million shares of Granite Point common stock acquired in connection with the contribution to the holders of our common shares outstanding as of the close of business on October 20, 2017.
+Due to our controlling ownership interest in Granite Point during the periods presented, we consolidate Granite Point on our financial statements and reflect noncontrolling interest for the portion of equity and comprehensive income not attributable to us.
+During this consolidation period, our financial condition and results of operations reflect Granite Point's commercial strategy, which includes as target assets first mortgages, mezzanine loans, B-notes and preferred equity.
+As of November 1, 2017, we no longer have a controlling interest in Granite Point and, therefore, will prospectively deconsolidate Granite Point and its subsidiaries from our financial statements.